arvpUofA/video_labeler/README.md

 `./VideoLabeler path_to_images {class_number}`

-*Note: class_number must be a int and all classes must be continuous for combineLabels.py to work
+*Note: class_number must be a int and all classes must be continuous for combineLabels.py to work *Note: dump a yolo.weights into ./weights, a yolo.cfg into ./cfg, and yolo.yaml into ./params to use assisted labelling with YOLO.
+If a .yaml file is not detected, YOLO will be disabled.

 ## Optional Usage